multiversx/mx-docs/docs/sdk-and-tools/erdjs/erdjs-signing-providers.md

 ## The Extension Provider (Maiar DeFi Wallet)

 :::note
-Make sure you have a look over the [webhooks](/wallet/wallet-extension), in advance.
+Make sure you have a look over [this page](/wallet/wallet-extension), in advance.
 :::

 [`@elrondnetwork/erdjs-extension-provider`](https://github.com/ElrondNetwork/elrond-sdk-erdjs-extension-provider) allows the users of a dApp to login and sign transactions using the [Maiar DeFi Wallet](/wallet/wallet-extension).